 The reality of Cabin Fever is, in fact, a much more enticing one.
 A range of intimate, rollicking food, wine and beer events at some of Margaret River’s best venues (think long-table dinners in barns and feasts in fairy-light-lit forests), set against the backdrop of the region’s stunning winter landscape.
 Some of last year’s most popular events will return again, including Fondue by the Fire at Howard Park, Blazing Brews at The Beerfarm and Sunday Yum Cha at Caves Road Collective.

 In short: if you’ve got plans this winter, make new ones.
 If you don’t, get ready to put a hold on hibernation and join the party down south.
-We’re officially hyped.
+Tickets are on sale now.

 Image credit: G Becker